imagej/imagej.github.io/_pages/plugins/vessel-analysis.md

 Detailed Instructions [HERE](/File:Vessel_Analysis_User_Manual.pdf)

-Open a multi-channel image in Fiji and execute the Vessel Analysis plugin via Plugins &gt; Vessel Analysis &gt; Vessel Analysis (complete).
+Open a multi-channel image in Fiji and execute the Vessel Analysis plugin via {% include bc path="Plugins | Vessel Analysis | Vessel Analysis (complete)" %}.
 The "complete" program will guide you through preprocessing steps to prepare the image for vascular density and diameter measurements.

 *Using the Plugin: Pre-processing*

-You may skip directly to Vessel Analysis &gt; Vascular Density or Vessel Analysis &gt; Diameter Measurements if you already have the appropriate pre-processed image.
+You may skip directly to {% include bc path="Vessel Analysis | Vascular Density or Vessel Analysis | Diameter Measurements" %} if you already have the appropriate pre-processed image.

 As the image is processed, new images will be generated and automatically saved in the source directory of the original image.
 You may re-use these images for future processing.